jasonumiker/eks-well-architected/README.md

 #### Administrative Access to the Nodes

 If you can SSH, or start an equivalent interactive session in SSM Session Manager, onto a Node then you can have quite extensive access to the workload/environment - especially if you can also sudo to root.
 Note that if you are root and run a `ps` you see all the processes regardless of what Pod they are running on - and you can kill them as well.
 You can also access any Volumes that they are using (they are all usually mounted onto the Node's filesystem then from there into the Pod).
-You can also run `ctictl` which is the CLI for containerd (the container runtime used by EKS) and bypass Kubernetes and manage the containers running on that Node directly.
+You can also run `crictl` which is the CLI for containerd (the container runtime used by EKS) and bypass Kubernetes and manage the containers running on that Node directly.

 As such, this access should be tightly controlled.
 SSM Session Manager has advantages over SSH in that it:
 * Has centralized access control using IAM